More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 -  `statusAssembly`: Indicates the actual workers station * 0 - Waiting * 1 - Assembling * 2 - Testing * 3 - Packed.
 One of : ``, ``, ``, ``.
    -  Attribute type: **Property**.
    -  Optional
--  `belongsTo`: Identification of the projet to which this assembly corresponds
+-  `belongsTo`: Identification of the project to which this assembly corresponds
    -  Attribute type: **Relationship**.
    -  Required
 -  `orderBy`: Identification of the owner name associated to the project with status in execution